warsang/zero2auto/z2a_week3_challenge/Readme.md

 A decryption loop is entered which decrypts an MZ block by block. it looks like the block size is 0x40 Looking at the key and chucking it in cyberchef, we quickly realize it's a simple xor operation.
-We dump the PE and notice it's a simple MessageBox
+We dump the PE and notice it's a simple call to MessageBox.

+To automate extraction I went withthe python pefile library.

+Printing the address where .rsrc starts, we see -> PointerToRawData: 0x12E00 However, in ResHacker, we see the resource starts at offset 0x60

+We previously wrote our RC4 decrypt function

 https://medium.com/@duzvik/scripting-with-cutter-and-jupyter-notebooks-79d588e5fbb5